cat-matta/MicroMouse/README.md

 First:
 ------
-Declare yourself to git on your bash using:
+Declare yourself to git on your terminal using:

 $ git config --global user.name "BLAH"

 $ git config --global user.email "BLAH@email"

-Now you can clone my directory, choose a place where you want it to locate For example I want this in the desktop, 2 ways:
+Now you can clone my directory, choose a place where you want the repository to live
-1. Just navigate to whatever directoy you want and open bash there
-2. Be fancy and open bash anywhere and do this:

-      $ cd ./Desktop
-     You are now in the desktop and you can run the command below

-Copy my directory using:
+And copy my directory using:

 $ git clone https://github.com/cat-matta/MicroMouse.git